 There are several paths crime analysts can take to enter this field.
 Here is one of the most common courses:

-Completing high school is the first step towards becoming a crime analyst.
-Students should endeavor to do well in all classes as a strong GPA may be required for admission to competitive undergraduate criminal justice programs.
-Classes that can give students a head start include statistics, biology, and psychology.
+Completing high school is the first step toward becoming a crime analyst.
+Students should endeavor to do well in all classes, as a strong GPA may be required for admission to competitive undergraduate criminal justice programs.
+Courses that can give students a head start include statistics, biology, and psychology.
 Students can also work to gain work or volunteer experience in local law enforcement through community programs or part-time employment.

-Courses that students are required to complete provide a solid foundation in criminal analysis theory, research theories, criminal behavior, and intelligence analysis.
+Courses that criminal analyst students must complete provide a solid foundation in criminal analysis theory, research theories, criminal behavior, and intelligence analysis.
 This program also emphasizes writing and presentation skills, so analysts will have the tools to convey their conclusions.

 Certification for crime analysts is optional, although highly recommended.
 Holding a certificate demonstrates to employers a high level of competency in the field and can help established professionals with career advancement.

-Some programs, such as the ones recognized by the California Department of Justice, award certification upon completion of a program.
+Some programs, such as those recognized by the California Department of Justice, award certification upon program completion.
 Other certifications must be earned through testing.

-To qualify for the CLEA certification, applicants must pass an exam with a score of 75 percent or better.
+To qualify for the CLEA certification, applicants must pass an exam with a 75 percent or better score.